PECOS-packages/PECOS/docs/index.rst

 Welcome to the PECOS Docs!
 ==========================

 PECOS, which stands for "Performance Estimator of Codes On Surfaces," is a Python package that provides a framework for studying, developing, and evaluating quantum error-correcting codes (QECCs).
-PECOS attempts to balance simplicity, functionality.and extendibility.
+PECOS attempts to balance simplicity, functionality, and extendibility.

 History
 -------